SalomePlatform/adao/doc/using.rst

 The different type-style commands are:

 :Dict:
-    Type of an input.
+    *Type of an input*.
 This indicates a variable that has to be filled by a dictionary, usually given as a script.

 :Function:
-    Type of an input.
+    *Type of an input*.
 This indicates a variable that has to be filled by a function, usually given as a script.

 :Matrix:
-    Type of an input.
+    *Type of an input*.
 This indicates a variable that has to be filled by a matrix, usually given either as a string or as a script.

 :String:
-    Type of an input.
+    *Type of an input*.
 This indicates a string, such as a name or a literal representation of a matrix or vector, such as "1 2 ; 3 4".

 :Script:
-    Type of an input.
+    *Type of an input*.
 This indicates a script given as an external file.

 :Vector:
-    Type of an input.
+    *Type of an input*.
 This indicates a variable that has to be filled by a vector, usually given either as a string or as a script.

 The different commands are the following:

 :ASSIM_STUDY:
-    Required command.
+    *Required command*.
 This is the general command describing an ADAO case.
 It hierarchicaly contains all the other commands.

 :Algorithm:
-    Required command.
+    *Required command*.
 This is a string to indicates the data assimilation algorithm chosen.
 The choices are limited and available through the GUI.
     There exists for example: "3DVAR", "Blue", "EnsembleBlue", "KalmanFilter".

 :AlgorithmParameters:
-    Optional command.
+    *Optional command*.
 This command allows to add some optional parameters to control the data assimilation algorithm calculation.
 It is defined as a "*Dict*" type object.

 :Background:
-    Required command.
+    *Required command*.
 This indicates the backgroud vector used for data assimilation, previously noted as :math:`\mathbf{x}^b`.
 It is defined as a "*Vector*" type object, that is, given either as a string or as a script.

 :BackgroundError:
-    Required command.
+    *Required command*.
 This indicates the backgroud error covariance matrix, previously noted as :math:`\mathbf{B}`.It is defined as a "*Matrix*" type object, that is, given either as a string or as a script.

 :Debug:
-    Required command.
+    *Required command*.
 This let choose the level of trace and intermediary debug informations.The choices are limited between 0 (for False) and 1 (for True) and available through the GUI.

 :InputVariables:
-    Optional command.
+    *Optional command*.
 This command allows to indicates the name and size of physical variables that are bundled together in the control vector.
 This information is dedicated to data processed inside of data assimilation algorithm.

 :Observation:
-    Required command.
+    *Required command*.
 This indicates the observation vector used for data assimilation, previously noted as :math:`\mathbf{y}^o`.
 It is defined as a "*Vector*" type object, that is, given either as a string or as a script.

 :ObservationError:
-    Required command.
+    *Required command*.
 This indicates the observation error covariance matrix, previously noted as :math:`\mathbf{R}`.It is defined as a "*Matrix*" type object, that is, given either as a string or as a script.

 :ObservationOperator:
-    Required command.
+    *Required command*.
 This indicates the observation operator, previously noted :math:`H`, which transforms the input parameters :math:`\mathbf{x}` to results :math:`\mathbf{y}` to be compared to observations :math:`\mathbf{y}^o`.

 :OutputVariables:
-    Optional command.
+    *Optional command*.
 This command allows to indicates the name and size of physical variables that are bundled together in the output observation vector.
 This information is dedicated to data processed inside of data assimilation algorithm.

 :Study_name:
-    Required command.
+    *Required command*.
 This is an open string to describe the study by a name or a sentence.

 :Study_repertory:
-    Optional command.
+    *Optional command*.
 If available, this repertory is used to find all the script files that can be used to define some other commands by scripts.

 :UserDataInit:
-    Optional command.
+    *Optional command*.
 This commands allows to initialise some parameters or data automatically before data assimilation algorithm processing.

 :UserPostAnalysis:
-    Optional command.
+    *Optional command*.
 This commands allows to process some parameters or data automatically after data assimilation algorithm processing.
 It is defined as a script or a string, allowing to put simple code directly inside the ADAO case.

-Examples of using these commands are available in the section :ref:`section_examples` and in examples files installed with ADAO module.
+Examples of using these commands are available in the section :ref:`section_examples` and in example files installed with ADAO module.

 .. [#] For more information on EFICAS, see the *EFICAS module* available in SALOME GUI.

 .. [#] For more information on YACS, see the *YACS module User's Guide* available in the main "*Help*" menu of SALOME GUI.

 .. [#] This intermediary python file can be safely removed after YACS export, but can also be used as described in the section :ref:`section_advanced`.

-..
-[Byrd95] Byrd R. H., Lu P., Nocedal J., *A Limited Memory Algorithm for Bound Constrained Optimization*, SIAM Journal on Scientific and Statistical Computing, 16(5), pp.1190-1208, 1995

-..
-[Zhu97] Zhu C., Byrd R. H., Nocedal J., *L-BFGS-B: Algorithm 778: L-BFGS-B, FORTRAN routines for large scale bound constrained optimization*, ACM Transactions on Mathematical Software, Vol 23(4), pp.550-560, 1997